ENSF-300-F23/museum-project-Evan-Mann-Zachary-Lam-Trevor-Nguyen/README.md

 - If you are a guest user:
     - Choose the part of the database that you would like to view: Art pieces, Artists, Exhibitions or Exit Program as desired
     - Follow the prompts and choose the parts of each database you would like to get more information on
-    - After the table is shown, you can continue searching or end the code by going up a level and then exiting the program.
+    - After the table is shown, you can continue searching in the same part of the database, or other parts by going up a level and following the prompts
+    - To exit the program, go up a level and then exit the program.
 ## Bonus Features:
 - Data entry user